Barry Jones (Australian politician): Political career

 In 1992, upon the resignation of Stephen Loosley, elected unopposed following a split vote at National Conference in 1991, he was elected National President of the ALP, serving until 2000.
 He became National President again in 2005–2006.

 Jones was the chief architect of the ALP's Knowledge Nation education concept, as chair of the Chifley Research Centre's Knowledge Nation Taskforce.
 During this time he was also a member of the Council of the National Library of Australia.

 In 1987 he chaired the OECD Review of the (then) Yugoslavian economy, in Dubrovnik.
 Jones took part in an international think tank to advise Mikhail Gorbachev on Perestroika, Moscow (June) 1990.

-He was the Vice-President of the World Heritage Committee from 1995 to 1996 and a member of the Executive Board of UNESCO in Paris from 1991 until 1995, succeeding Gough Whitlam in both roles.
+He was the vice-president of the World Heritage Committee from 1995 to 1996 and a member of the executive board of UNESCO in Paris from 1991 until 1995, succeeding Gough Whitlam in both roles.

 Jones and Ian Sinclair served as co-chairs of the 1998 Constitutional Convention on an Australian republic.

 Academic career

-Jones attended the selective Melbourne High School in South Yarra before continuing to the University of Melbourne where he graduated with Bachelor of Laws and Master of Arts degrees.
-Jones holds a Doctor of Letters from the University of Technology Sydney and honorary degrees from University of Wollongong, Doctor of Science from Macquarie University and Doctor of Laws from the University of Melbourne, and doctorates from Griffith and Deakin Universities.